 \section{RQ2: How are SE-related datasets collected, preprocessed, and used in LLMs?}

 Data plays a crucial role in the model training phase~\cite{sun2022importance}.
 First, data is collected to obtain diversity and richness to ensure that the model can cope with different scenarios and situations.
-Second, data is categorized to clarify the training objectives of the model and avoid confusion and misinformation.
+Second, data is classified to clarify the training objectives of the model and avoid confusion and misinformation.
 The preprocessing of data is indispensable to clean and transform the data to improve its quality.
-Finally, data representation is to transform the data into a format suitable for model processing so that the model can understand and learn the features and patterns of the data.
-The importance of data cannot be ignored in model training, which directly affects the performance of the model.
-Therefore, we pay special attention to the processes of data collection, data classification, data preprocessing, and data representation in our selected primary studies on LLM4SE.
+Finally, data is formatted into a structure suitable for model processing, allowing the LLM to learn the data’s features and patterns effectively.
+We analyze the reported processes of data collection, data classification, data preprocessing, and data representation in our selected primary studies on LLM4SE.